airmanfair/recruiters_look_here/README.md

 ## **To request access:**

-Please reach out to me via email or LinkedIn with your Github username and the name of the drive(s) you would like to request access to (*school_projects* or *research_projects*).
+Please reach out to me via email or LinkedIn with your Github username and the name of the repo(s) you would like to request access to (*school_projects* or *research_projects*).
 If it is during normal business hours, I should be able to get back to you within an hour or so.
 Outside of business hours I should be able to get back to you the same day, though response times will vary.